Aldi Curbside Pickup Review — Is it Worth it?

 Watching your shopper shop

 Once the Aldi Associate starts preparing your order, you can watch in real-time as your items are collected.
-If something is out of stock, they may suggest a replacement either by messaging you in the app or sending a swap for you to approve.
+If something is out of stock, they may suggest a replacement either by messaging you in the app or sending a swap for you to approve — or they may just refund it, as I’ve found has been the case more often with Aldi Associates than with regular Instacart shoppers.
 Should you prefer a different substitute or wish to be refunded for missing items instead, this process is also simple and fairly painless.
 Plus, you’ll be able to message the shopper until they’re done with your order.

 Holding your order